This post contains affiliate links. As an Amazon Associate, I may earn a commission from any qualifying links (at no

 Have you seen all the adorable mud kitchen ideas floating around on Pinterest?
 You know, the ones that are more stocked and stylish than your own kitchen?

 While it certainly isn’t necessary to take it to that extreme, it can be super fun to create (and play in) your own little mud kitchen space!

-Mud kitchens seem to have become a trendy thing lately and for good reason – mud play never gets old.
-I had to give it try especially considering the documented health benefits to our kids playing in the dirt and mud.
+Mud kitchens seem to have become a trendy thing lately and for good reason – mud play never gets old!
+I had to give it a try, especially considering the documented health benefits of playing in the dirt and mud.
 And it’s been worth it.
 This little space in our yard has resulted in hours of independent play!

 We had so much fun creating this charming little mud kitchen for our boy to play in!
 The best thing is that they’re completely customizable to your own preferences.
 Setting up a mud kitchen can be as simple or complex as you want it to be!
 The hours of fun your kids and their friends will have playing with it make the process completely worth it.